a-grah/Eliminator/README.md

 The Eliminator casts votes for contestants that are up for elimination.

+If you are a fan of Battle For Dream Island (BFDI) here is your chance to host your own battles.
+You specify four contestents up for elimination and Eliminator will cast the votes.

+Take the loser to your very own tiny loser chamber or locker of losers.
+Keep them there until you have the winner.

 This can be deployed as an electron app or on a simple web server.

 ## Try Me.